mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+### Version 104:
+Fix a bug with Tank Exporter asking to set the res_mods over and over.

 ### Version 103:
 Fixed a new bug created by Wargaming changing the tank xml files AGAIN!!!!